- BA - Yale University

 Blinded By Sight: Seeing Race Through the Eyes of the Blind, Stanford University Press.
 (2014) - web page

 An additional thread of Obasogie’s research uses novel theoretical and empirical interventions to explore the hidden ways in which racial thinking is central to law, medicine, and science.
-His first book, Blinded By Sight: Seeing Race Through the Eyes of the Blind (Stanford University Press) was awarded the Herbert Jacob Book Prize by the Law and Society Association.
-His second book, Beyond Bioethics: Toward a New Biopolitics (with Marcy Darnovsky), is under contact with the University of California Press.
-Obasogie's writings have appeared in scholarly journals such as the Law & Society Review, University of Pennsylvania Journal of Constitutional Law, and Stanford Technology Law Review as well as journalistic outlets such as the New York Times, Slate, and Scientific American.
+His most recent work in this area takes an empirical look at the legal determinants of police use of force.
+Obasogie’s first book, Blinded By Sight: Seeing Race Through the Eyes of the Blind (Stanford University Press) was awarded the Herbert Jacob Book Prize by the Law and Society Association.
+His second book, Beyond Bioethics: Toward a New Biopolitics (with Marcy Darnovsky), was published by the University of California Press in 2018.
+Obasogie's other writings have appeared in scholarly journals such as the Law & Society Review, University of Pennsylvania Journal of Constitutional Law, and Stanford Technology Law Review as well as journalistic outlets such as the New York Times, Slate, and Scientific American.